 Whether you are getting ready for your first winter of backcountry skiing and riding or you’ve been at it for years, the Avalanche Skills Training (AST) Level 1 or 2 course – developed by Avalanche Canada – is the perfect opportunity to learn about (or brush up on) safe backcountry travel techniques, route finding, slope assessment and companion rescue.
 Join us for a combination of classroom and field-based learning.
 As an Avalanche Professional, Keith is licensed by Avalanche Canada to provide courses in terrain that is appropriate for the avalanche conditions.
 Therefore, you will get a realistic experience in the field that will help you prepare for your own touring adventures.

-In addition to Rossland based AST, I also teach the AST 2 program during week long backcountry lodge trips.
+I have been thrilled with the opportunity to teach avalanche courses to hundreds of people for the past 33 years.
+In addition to Rossland-based AST, I also teach the AST 2 program during week-long backcountry lodge trips.
 I’ll admit, the reason I do this is that those lodge weeks are almost always the best weeks of my winter.
 I find that the students get so much learning out of these trips.
 We’re so lucky to be situated in the midst of these lodges, which provide the ultimate experience for backcountry travellers.

-Learn about our courses for 2018/2019 and beyond here.
+Learn about our courses here.